If you’re reading this web page, it’s probably because you’ve agreed to help run the club one night. Thank you!

 If Lisa Kessler is present, make sure she gets the collected cash and sign-in sheet.
 If not, take it home to give to her next week.

 At the end of the evening, make sure that a data entry person takes home the score slips.
-If no data entry person is available, take the slips home or give them to someone who lives downtown to give to John.
+If no data entry person is available, take legible photographs of the score slips in batches of eight and email them to John Chew if you can; otherwise, take the slips home and bring them back to the club the following week (or ask someone to do so).

 At the beginning of the evening, the Pairing Officer will give you an $10 prize for your group and eight score slips in pairing order.
 Hold onto the $10, write your initials on the top left corner of each score slip, make a list of your players on the back of your own score slip, and distribute the slips to players as quickly as possible.
 The top two play each other, then the next two, etc.